nipafx/demo-java-x/README.md

 # Java 9 Feature Demo

 Demonstrates the features that will be available in Java 9.
-The links below take you to the demo in this project, the JEP respnsible for introducing the feature, and to other sources if available.
+The links below take you to the demo in this project, the JEP responsible for introducing the feature, and to other sources if available.

 Putting everything here will take a while, so you have to be patient.
 If you can't, check out the [JDK 9 page](http://openjdk.java.net/projects/jdk9/) and look through the JEPs.